sakurity/securelogin/README.md

 There's common misunderstanding that email is any different: try to reset your Gmail password now (backup email doesn't count as it's just turtles all the way down).

 In the end of any authentication scheme there will be a password that you just cannot forget.
-In SecureLogin we just remove unnecessary levels of "backups" and "recovery codes", our scheme boils down to just one master password.
+In SecureLogin we removed unnecessary levels of "backups" and "recovery codes", our scheme boils down to one master password, not to master password **and** backup file/paper/SIM card/email account etc.

 ### 3. Web version is easier to use.
 Why install native apps?